Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights

-The Houston Texans (1-4) are a big underdog by 10.5 points as they look to stop a four-game skid in a matchup against the Indianapolis Colts (1-3) on Sunday, October 17, 2021 at Lucas Oil Stadium.
-The over/under is 43.5 for the contest.
+The Houston Texans (1-4) are an underdog by 9.5 points as they attempt to break a four-game skid in a matchup with the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
+This matchup has an over/under of 43 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.